Judging at Con of the North

 Both Judges and Referees must agree to follow the Guidelines for GMs.

-Event submissions for Con of the North 2014 are closed.
+Event submissions for Con of the North 2015 have not yet opened.
+Check back later!

 Pickup Events/Open Gaming